 Intern, New Civil Liberties Alliance

 Constitutional Interpretation: The Debate over Originalism (2 Credits)

 The course will explore the concepts of original meaning theory as a method of constitutional interpretation beginning with the American Founders to the present day. .
 Students will be exposed to the history of originalism and its practical application in landmark cases before the Supreme Court.
-Click here for last summer’s syllabus.
+Click here for the 2021 syllabus.

 The course on originalism deepened my understanding of and appreciation for the Constitution and made me both a better law student and a better citizen.”